 Why Greetings Are Important

 I was pretty annoyed by this but I realized it was my own fault that they treated me like that because I didn’t greet them in a way that they were expecting.
-Once I started saying things like, “E ai cara, beleza” people started treating me like a normal person.
+Once I started saying things like, “E ai cara, beleza” (a popular Brazilian greeting) people started treating me like a normal person.